 - Comes with one year warranty and 18-month free software upgrade.

 - Multilingual.
 Supports English, French, Spanish, German, Russian, Chinese, Dutch, Swedish and Hungarian.

 - Supports the wide array of diagnostic functions.

 - Can work on non-GM vehicles if you choose to install their software.

 - Updates are only free for 18 months.
-After that you have to pay $60 for each set of the update.
+After that, you have to pay the update.

 - While the scan tool works with Windows PCs, it is not compatible with Macs.

 Who is it built for?